Fictionary Story Teller: Write the Best Version of Your Story!

 Please note: At the time of writing, Fictionary doesn’t have an affiliate program, so there’s no financial benefit to me if you choose to subscribe.
 However, I have managed to negotiate a discount for you, just for visiting and (hopefully) subscribing to My-Buzz.com.

 I really, really wish I’d found Fictionary at least six months sooner.
 The time it would have saved me and the ease with which I could have fixed some especially tricky issues would be well worth the subscription cost.
-Let me show you something of how it works.
+Let me show you something about how it works.

 When you first open Story Teller, you’ll be prompted to upload your document.
 Once the program evaluates the manuscript, it’ll give you a list of characters it has discovered, and you can then edit that list to remove any you don’t need.